SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/developing-microservice.md

 The properties file used by the hosted deployment must be located in *src/main/resources/application.properties*.

-The following properties are used by the microservice:
+The following properties are used by a microservice:

 #### General properties